EDSA: Rehabilitation

-EDSA is planned to undergo a rehabilitation project initiated by the Department of Public Works and Highways.
-The project, slated to begin on June 16, 2025, involves phased road repairs, drainage upgrades, and the application of durable asphalt, starting with the segment between Pasay and Shaw Boulevard in Mandaluyong.
-The project is part of the broader Build Better More infrastructure program under the administration of President Ferdinand Marcos Jr. It is also planned to be completed ahead of the 2026 ASEAN Summits, which will be hosted by the Philippines.
+EDSA is currently undergoing a rehabilitation project initiated by the Department of Public Works and Highways.
+The project, slated to originally begin on June 16, 2025, involves phased road repairs, drainage upgrades, and the application of durable asphalt, starting with the segment between Pasay and Shaw Boulevard in Mandaluyong.
+The project is part of the broader Build Better More infrastructure program under the administration of President Bongbong Marcos It is also planned to be completed ahead of the 2026 ASEAN Summits, which will be hosted by the Philippines.
 However, on June 1, 2025, the project was temporarily suspended by President Marcos Jr. to search for a "better way."
 It would later be pushed back to 2026, citing the rainy season during the second half of 2025 as the cause.
+The project was restarted, which will now only include concrete reblocking of some sections, asphalt overlaying, and rehabilitation of both sidewalks and bike lanes (which is shared with the sidewalk).
+It finally commenced on December 24, 2025, with Phase 1 of the project originally to be completed on May 31, 2026, covering Roxas Boulevard to Orense being "ahead of schedule".